ccxt/ccxt/CONTRIBUTING.md

 - https://www.google.com/search?q=set+env+variable+mac
 - https://www.google.com/search?q=set+env+variable+windows

-In order to set an environment variable, consult the docs for your OS and shell.
+Consult the docs for your OS and shell on how to set an environment variable.
 Most of the time a `set` command, or a `export` command will work.
 The `env` command might help check the already-set environment variables.

 Examples of `env` variables: `BINANCE_APIKEY`, `BINANCE_SECRET`, `KRAKEN_APIKEY`, `KRAKEN_SECRET`, etc.